-Financially well-off is not the same as financially independent.
+Being financially well-off is not the same as financially independent.
 True financial independence for women occurs when they can earn money, save it, invest it and spend it wisely.

-Recently when a lady colleague of mine asked for a transfer to another city, I was happy to oblige.
-The next day she detailed it further – she needed some time away from her second husband.
-The day after however, turned to be puzzling and a little exasperating too – she needed a loan in addition to the normal travel advance; the exasperation, because the amount was paltry and the puzzlement because I strongly felt that a working woman with so many years of experience should have not have to ask favours for such small amounts of money…
+The day after, however, turned to be puzzling and a little exasperating too – she needed a loan in addition to the normal travel advance; the exasperation, because the amount was paltry and the puzzlement because I strongly felt that a working woman with so many years of experience should not have to ask favours for such small amounts of money!

 She must have had her reasons.
-Maybe things didn’t work as planned, but the bottom line after all the credits and debits that life had given and taken, was not one to be proud of…
+Maybe things didn’t work as planned, but the bottom line, after all the credits and debits that life had given and taken, was not one to be proud of.

 You may have a top class education, you may have the best of jobs, but you are not really independent unless you are financially independent.
 Yes, it happens – the ones with the best of education, the best of careers are sometimes the ones who are not financially independent.
 And financial independence happens only with financial discipline.